-Provides lead investigative technology and coordination of cold case homicides and in-custody deaths statewide.
-Conducts forensic analyses of digital evidence associated with devices used in commission of crimes statewide.
-Initiates and conducts investigations involving allegations of human trafficking and cybercrime.
-Ensures statewide enforcement of non-compliant registered violent and sexual offenders. • Provides operational support statewide to criminal information databases and identification records.
-Missing Persons Clearinghouse Assists law enforcement agencies in entering the necessary information into state and national databases, and in identifying missing and unidentified persons.
-Highway Patrol Division Conducts evidence collection and analysis of all intentional human-caused related crime scenes. • Provides security for sensitive cargo in times of emergencies. • Supports local and tribal law-enforcement with crowd control. • Supports local death scene investigations and evidence recovery. • Responds to acts of criminal mass victimization (i.e., mass violence or domestic or international terrorism) and coordinates with local, tribal, and federal law enforcement agencies.
-Provides guidance, promulgates regulations, conducts investigations and compliance reviews, and enforces civil rights laws, including their general application to emergency management and specific application to mass care services, such as the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Civil Rights Act of 1964.
-Controls Ingress and Egress of Public Transportation Systems in support of public safety and security.
-Forensic Science Division: Medical Examiner System • Determines cause and manner of death, identify bodies, document injuries, and detect the presence of disease.
-Provides technical assistance concerning identification of the deceased consistent with cultural sensitivity practices.
-Office of Consumer Protection and Victim Services Provides tools and information to help victims from an intentional human-caused incident recover from their experience and provide them with a range of services as they go through the justice system.
-Prosecution Services Bureau Assists local County Attorneys with state felony prosecutions filed in District Court.
-SUPPORTING AGENCIES Operational Functions - The operational functions for the supporting agencies may include the following:
+- Conduct evidence collection and analysis of all intentional humancaused related crime scenes. - Provides security for sensitive cargo in times of emergencies. - Supports local and tribal law-enforcement with crowd control. - Supports local death scene investigations and evidence recovery. - Responds to acts of criminal mass victimization (i.e., mass violence or domestic or international terrorism) and coordinates with local, tribal, and federal law enforcement agencies. - Provides guidance, promulgates regulations, conducts investigations and compliance reviews, and enforces civil rights laws, including their general application to emergency management and specific application to mass care services, such as the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Civil Rights Act of 1964. - Control Ingress and Egress of Public Transportation Systems in support of public safety and security.

+Forensic Science Division: Medical Examiner System

+- Determine cause and manner of death, identify bodies, document injuries, and detect the presence of disease. - Provides technical assistance concerning identification of the deceased consistent with cultural sensitivity practices.

+Office of Consumer Protection and Victim Services

+Provide tools and information to help victims from an intentional human-caused incident recover from their experience and provide them with a range of services as they go through the justice system.

+Prosecution Services Bureau

+Assist local County Attorneys with state felony prosecutions filed in District Court.